Building a voice agent for an Android Java or Kotlin app

 What you will learn

-• How to add a voice assistant to an Android app written in Java or Kotlin
+• How to add a voice agent to an Android app written in Java or Kotlin

 • How to write custom voice commands for an Android app